Introduction

 will be.
 In this case, I have switched Deinterlacing Off.
 The Handbrake de-interlacer isn’t the Rolls Royce of

-deinterlacers but does the job.
-BWDIF+Bob is, I understand, the best from the selections available in Handbrake.
+deinterlacers but does a reasonable job.
+BWDIF+Bob is, I understand, the best from the selections available in

 Video Tab

-Video Encoder: set as desired.
-H264 is a well-known and common codec that can be read by almost every video
+Set as desired.
+H264 is a well-known and common codec that can be read by almost every video playback device

-Framerate (FPS): set this to the frame rate of your source file (MediaInfo or Windows Properties>Details) and set to
+Set this to the frame rate of your source file (MediaInfo or Windows Properties>Details) and set to Constant for best

 Audio Tab

 A good all-round audio codec is AAC at 192 bitrate.
-I use 48khz for the sample rate for compatibility with my editor.
+I use 48khz for the sample rate for compatibility with my video

 Finally, if doing a batch run, add all the files to the Queue by clicking Add to Queue down-arrow and choosing Add All.